 Feminists in the 1990s achieved a truly monumental breakthrough when they secured the formal recognition of women’s rights as human rights, and of violence against women as a human rights violation.
 This work continues, in new ways, as gender-based violence continues unabated.
-With an expanded and updated 16 Days campaign, we are gearing up for another breakthrough: adopting new, legally-binding international standards to eliminate gender-based violence in the world of work.
+With an expanded and updated 16 Days campaign, we are gearing up for another breakthrough: influencing a wave of ratifications of ILO Convention 190, the new, legally-binding international instrument to eliminate gender-based violence in the world of work.

 In 2015, the ILO — the only tripartite UN agency with government, employer, and worker representatives — decided to launch a standard-setting process on harassment and violence against women and men in the world of work, followed by a Meeting of Experts on violence against women and men.